Why Are My Plant Leaves Turning Yellow?

 Read the guidePlant Problem Lab

 Choose the plant, symptom, and what changed recently.
-Check the likely causes before you water, repot, spray, or throw it away.
+Check what fits before you water, repot, spray, or give up on it.

 Common starts

 Add the plant and the visible symptom.
-The next steps ask about soil, light, and recent changes.
+Then check soil, light, and recent changes.

 Yellow leaves are not always overwatering.
 Start with which leaves changed and whether the soil is actually wet below the surface.